-EFTA and Moldova formalized their shared ambition of strenghtening their economies by signing a Joint Declaration on Cooperation with Moldova in Geneva, Switzerland, on 24 November 2017.
+EFTA and Moldova formalized their shared ambition of strengthening their economies by signing a Joint Declaration on Cooperation in Geneva, Switzerland, on 24 November 2017.

 EFTA’s objectives in the free trade negotiations with the Republic of Moldova

 EFTA aims at concluding an ambitious and comprehensive free trade agreement with the Republic of Moldova covering the relevant fields on the free trade agenda and in line with the respective trade interests and sensitivities of all Parties.
 The goal is to conclude an agreement that grants EFTA States at least the same treatment as offered by Moldova to its other trading partners.
 This includes going beyond existing obligations in the WTO and other international agreements where appropriate and promoting preferential trade relations that contribute to sustainable development and are beneficial to all.
-These priorities are reflected in EFTA’s initial text proposals to Moldova which are outlined below.
+These priorities are outlined below.

 In 2016, the EU and Moldova had strengthened their relations by completing the implementation of the Association Agreement, which covers important elements of interest to EFTA and its business community.
 In 2017, EFTA and Moldova formalised their shared ambition of strengthening their economic relations by signing a Joint Declaration on Cooperation.
 They met in the Joint Committee the following year to review bilateral trade and investment flows and explore the possibilities for embarking on a free trade process.